cloudquery/cloudquery/website/pages/docs/plugins/sources/stripe/overview.md

 - `api_key` (string, required):
   Your secret API key from the Stripe Dashboard.

+- `rate_limit` (integer, optional.
+Default: varies):
+  Used to override number of requests allowed per second.
+Defaults to 100 req/sec for production environment keys, otherwise 25 req/sec.

 - `max_retries` (integer, optional.
 Default: 2):
-  Number of retries if a request was rate limited.
+  Number of retries if a request was rate limited at the API endpoint.

 - `stripe_debug` (boolean, optional.
 Default: false):
   Enables verbose logging on the Stripe client.